Dia de Los Muertos woman

 Skull Face Painting

 If the drawing process seems too complicated (coming from someone who hasn’t mastered eyeshadow yet, it is), the celebration in Olvera Street has a station where artists will draw the skull on you.
-I imagine most celebrations have something similar.
+Most celebrations have something similar.

 Pan de Muerto